 The book Daniel was written during the Babylonian Empire in the sixth century BC and contains very precise predictions of the later Medo-Persian and Greek Empires.
-The liberal critical view of the Bible, which dominates the academic centers of the world, makes the a priori assumption that knowledge of the future is impossible.
-It therefore must show that Daniel was written after the events it predicts.
-Its proposed solution is that Daniel was written during the second century BC crisis under Antiochus IV, and that Daniel contains no predictions of events beyond than time.
-But then Daniel 9 predicts 490 years from the decree to restore Jerusalem until Antiochus, while there are less than 400 years between the Babylonian Empire and Antiochus.
-These scientists therefore propose creative solutions.
+The Liberal Critical view of the Bible, which dominates the academic centers of the world, makes the a priori assumption that knowledge of the future is impossible.
+It, therefore, must show that Daniel was written after the events it predicts.
+Its solution is that Daniel was written during the second century BC crisis under Antiochus IV and that Daniel contains no accurate predictions of events beyond than time.
+But then, Daniel 9 predicts 490 years from the decree to restore Jerusalem until Antiochus, while there are less than 400 years between the Babylonian Empire and Antiochus.
+These scientists, therefore, propose creative solutions.

 This article explains the critical interpretation of Daniel 9, phrase by phrase, but also provides objections to it.

 The point of departure in the critical perspective is: